 Aurora Energy Review and Rates

-Aurora Energy is a Tasmanian government-owned electricity and gas retailer.
-Aurora Energy retails electricity to both homes and businesses and is the only choice for residential customers.
-Aurora is also only one of two natural gas retailers, supplying gas to all types of customers across the gas networks.
-In this article, Canstar Blue takes a closer look at Aurora Energy’s products, prices and services.
+The company is also only one of two natural gas retailers, supplying gas to all types of customers across the networks.
+In this article, Canstar Blue takes a detailed look at Aurora Energy’s products, prices and services.

 About Aurora Energy

 Aurora Energy was founded in 1988 after the Tasmanian Hydroelectric Commission (which was then charged with all aspects of energy), was broken up into separate divisions – generation, transmission, distribution and retail.
-Aurora Energy assumed responsibility for the distribution and retail divisions while Hydro Tasmania took over the generation role.
+Today, Aurora Energy only operates as a retailer while TasNetworks is responsible for electricity transmission and distribution throughout Tasmania.

-Aurora Energy is government owned and will remain that way for the foreseeable future, despite occasional rumours of privatisation.
-Aurora Energy says it prides itself on accountability and claims it strives to build a relationship of trust with its customers.
+The power retailer is government-owned and will remain that way for the foreseeable future, despite occasional rumours of privatisation.
+Aurora says it prides itself on accountability and claims it strives to build a relationship of trust with its customers.
 The company says it is active in the community, supporting a number of local community events.

-Aurora Energy’s electricity service is relatively straightforward with no discounts or gimmicks.
-It has five residential tariffs listed below.
+Aurora Energy’s electricity service is relatively straightforward with no significant discounts or gimmicks.
+It has five residential tariffs listed below:

-Residential customers who pay their bills using direct debit may receive a discount of 5.5 cents per day over the billing period.
-That works out to be about a $5 saving over one billing quarter.
+Residential customers who pay their bills by direct debit may receive a discount of 5.5 cents per day over the billing period.
 It’s not much of a saving, but better in your pocket than your energy company’s, right?

 As for business customers, the rates charged depend on whether the business is regarded as a small or large business.
 Businesses are generally considered ‘small’ if it consumes less than 150 mWh or about $30,000 of electricity per year.

-While Aurora Energy is the only electricity retailer in Tasmania, it’s not the only gas retailer.
-That means customers can shop around for the best deal.
-Aurora Energy claims to have the lowest natural gas prices in the state and customers can benefit from the convenience of having both their electricity and gas with the one retailer.
+Aurora claims to have the lowest natural gas prices in the state and customers can benefit from the convenience of having both their electricity and gas with the one retailer.
 If you don’t already have a gas connection to your property, Aurora Energy may be able to set it up for a fee, provided your street is on the gas mains network.
-Alternatively, Aurora Energy also sells gas in LPG cylinders.
+Alternatively, it also sells gas in LPG cylinders.